prysmaticlabs/documentation/website/docs/how-prysm-works/validator-lifecycle.md

   #### [Missed Attestation Penalties](https://github.com/ethereum/consensus-specs/blob/dev/specs/phase0/beacon-chain.md#rewards-and-penalties-1)
   A penalty equivalent to that incurred by an inactive validator, issued every epoch until the validator leaves the exit queue
   #### [Attack Multiplier Penalty](https://github.com/ethereum/consensus-specs/blob/dev/specs/phase0/beacon-chain.md#slashings)
-  A penalty proportional to three times the number of other slashings in the past 8192 epochs (4 eeks, ~36 days), applied 4096 epochs (2 eeks, ~18 days) after the slashing event was first included in a block.
+  A penalty proportional to three times the number of other slashings in the past 8192 epochs (4 weeks, ~36 days), applied 4096 epochs (2 weeks, ~18 days) after the slashing event was first included in a block.
 Under normal circumstances this penalty is quite small, however in the event that a large number of slashings occur in a short time frame, this penalty can be as high as 32 ETH.

 ## EXITED State
 In the case that the validator has reached the exited state voluntarily, the funds will become withdrawable after 256 epochs (~27 hours).
-If the validator was slashed, this delay is extended to 4 eeks (2048 epochs*4 or ~36 days).
+If the validator was slashed, this delay is extended to 4 weeks (2048 epochs*4 or ~36 days).
 If a slashable event is included in a block before funds have been withdrawn, the validator will move back to the SLASHING state causing withdrawal delays to reset.
 > **NOTICE:** Funds will not be able to be withdrawn from validators until transactions are introduced after Ethereum proof-of-stake merges with the current Ethereum chain